Aviation Models Curtiss P-6E Hawk

 The production of the P-1 series differed from the original PW-8 with the introduction of a tapered wing.
-The first P-1 was fitted with an experimental inverted Alison air-cooled version of the Liberty engine and became the XP-17 in 1930 following another engine change.
+The first P-1 was fitted with an experimental inverted Allison air-cooled version of the Liberty engine.
+The P-1 later became the XP-17 with the installation of Wright V-1740 inverted V-12 air-cooled engine in June 1930.
 Provisions were also made on the P-1 series for an alternative installation of the larger 500 hp Curtiss V-1400 engine and these were designated as the P-2.
 The P-6 series (Model 34 & 35) were essentially P-1C airframes with the installation of the new Curtiss Conqueror 600 hp V-1570 engine.
-The V-1570 was a subsequent development of the Curtiss D-12 engine via the V-1400 engine.2 The most famous of the Hawk line was the 1931 P-6E which was delivered with an updated Curtiss Conqueror 700 hp V-1570 engine of which 46 were produced.3 P-6Es rapidly became obsolete and instead of being refurbished, they were allowed to wear out in service of which one remained in service up to 1942.
+The V-1570 was a subsequent development of the Curtiss D-12 engine via the V-1400 engine.
+The most famous of the Hawk line was the 1931 P-6E which was delivered with an updated Curtiss Conqueror 700 hp V-1570 engine of which 46 were produced.
+P-6Es rapidly became obsolete and instead of being refurbished, they were allowed to wear out in service of which one remained in service up to 1942.

-Total production of the Hawk was 717 aircraft with 278 being produced for the US Army, 132 for the US Navy and 307 as demonstrator and export models.
+Total production of the Hawk series was 717 aircraft.
+278 were produced for the US Army, 132 for the US Navy and 307 as demonstrator and export models.
 Export of the Hawk began in 1926 and continued until 1938.
 An additional eight aircraft were built by Aviolanda in the Netherlands.
-Although it was never used in combat, the P-6E is recognized as one of the most beautiful aircraft of the 1930s.
+Although it was never used in combat, the P-6E is recognized as one of the most aesthetically pleasing aircraft of the 1930s.

 Specifications: